Avenues to Compromise

 Although "get current, stay current" may sound like a marketing phrase, outdated operating systems and applications create risk in many organizations' IT infrastructures.
 An operating system that was released in 2003 might still be supported by the vendor and provided with updates to address vulnerabilities, but that operating system might not contain security features added in newer versions of the operating system.
 Outdated systems can even require weakening of certain AD DS security configuration to support the lesser capabilities of those computers.

-Applications that were written to use legacy authentication protocols by vendors who are no longer supporting the application usually cannot be retooled to support stronger authentication mechanisms.
+Applications that were written to use legacy authentication protocols by vendors who are no longer supporting the application usually can't be retooled to support stronger authentication mechanisms.
 However, an organization's Active Directory domain may still be configured to store LAN Manager hashes or reversibly encrypted passwords to support such applications.
 Applications written prior to the introduction of newer operating systems may not function well or at all on current operating systems, requiring organizations to maintain older and older systems, and in some cases, completely unsupported hardware and software.

-Even in cases in which organizations have updated their domain controllers to Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008, it is typical to find significant portions of the member server population to be running Windows Server 2003, Windows 2000 Server or Windows NT Server 4.0 (which are completely unsupported).
+Even in cases in which organizations have updated their domain controllers to Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008, it's typical to find significant portions of the member server population to be running Windows Server 2003, Windows 2000 Server or Windows NT Server 4.0 (which are completely unsupported).
 The longer an organization maintains aging systems, the more the disparity between feature sets grows, and the more likely it becomes that production systems will be unsupported.
 Additionally, the longer an Active Directory forest is maintained, the more we observe that legacy systems and applications are missed in upgrade plans.
 This can mean that a single computer running a single application can introduce domain- or forest-wide vulnerabilities because Active Directory is configured to support its legacy protocols and authentication mechanisms.

 To eliminate legacy systems and applications, you should first focus on identifying and cataloging them, then on determining whether to upgrade or replace the application or host.
-Although it can be difficult to find replacements for highly specialized applications for which there is neither support nor an upgrade path, you may be able to leverage a concept called "creative destruction" to replace the legacy application with a new application that provides the necessary functionality.
+Although it can be difficult to find replacements for highly specialized applications for which there's neither support nor an upgrade path, you may be able to leverage a concept called "creative destruction" to replace the legacy application with a new application that provides the necessary functionality.
 Planning for Compromise is described in more depth in "Planning for Compromise" later in this document.

 Law Number Four: It doesn't do much good to install security fixes on a computer that was never secured to begin with. - 10 Immutable Laws of Security Administration